DmitryKn/e_shop/README.md

 ## This is a web project of e-commerce running with Node.js on the server side.

-### Tools: Node.js, MongoDB, EJS template, HTML, CSS
+### Tools: JavaScript, Node.js, MongoDB, EJS template, HTML, CSS

 ## Features: